-Ukrainian drone experts are on the way to Qatar, UAE & Saudi Arabia to help shoot down Iranian drones
+Ukrainian drone experts on the way to Qatar, UAE & Saudi Arabia to help shoot down Iranian drones

-Zelensky warns: Russia is helping Iran with intel, could send troops next
+Zelenskyy warns: Russia is helping Iran with intel, could send troops next

 “When it comes to shooting down massive Shahed attacks, only Ukrainian experience can really help with this today,” he said in an audio message sent to several outlets.

-“Ukraine has the greatest experience in the world in countering attack drones, and without our experience, it will be very difficult for the Gulf region, the entire Middle East, and partners in Europe and America to build strong protection,” he declared.
+“Ukraine has the greatest experience in the world in countering attack drones, and without our experience, it will be very difficult for the Gulf region, the entire Middle East, and partners in Europe and America to build strong protection,” he said.

 Many of those were either produced and sold by the Iranian regime, or produced under license based on its plans for the relatively cheap but deadly Shahed-type drones, which have been launched against Gulf states by the hundreds over the past 10 days.